-- Respect the scale of homes along the same block do not place two homes of disparate scale/height alongside one another without appropriate separation, as that breaks up the predominant rhythm of the block from a pedestrian scale.
+- 1. Respect the scale of homes along the same block do not place two homes of disparate scale/height alongside one another without appropriate separation, as that breaks up the predominant rhythm of the block from a pedestrian scale.
 No structure may exceed the height of an adjacent structure by more than one floor.
 Similarly, front building setbacks should be complimentary along the block. - 2.
 Alley loading should be encouraged for all new housing projects, similar to the housing pattern established in Kyle's downtown.
-The greatest and most obvious benefit to this development style is a much reduced reliance on front-loaded, auto-oriented dwelling units. - 3.
-Corner lots should take vehicular access from the more minor of the two intersecting streets.
+The greatest and most obvious benefit to this development style is a much reduced reliance on front-loaded, autooriented dwelling units. - 3.
+Corner lots at the intersection of streets with different classification should take vehicular access from the more minor of the two intersecting streets.